WyriHaximusNet/helmcharts/charts/default-backend/README.md

 * Prometheus export annotations are added for metric scraping.
 * The default tag is random to randomly cycle through the different `404` pages.
 * Comes with a pod
+* Replace oldest pod every hour to hook into the hourly random image retagging